-- 2.2 % of the study population experienced abuse or neglect in the last twelve months. - Older people are often viewed as sick and disabled non-contributors to society and dependent on the welfare system. - Elder abuse may involve financial abuse, physical abuse, psychological abuse, sexual abuse or a combination of some or all of these.
+In relation to experience: 2.2 % of the study population experienced

+abuse or neglect in the last twelve months.

+Older people are often viewed as sick and

+disabled non-contributors to society and

+dependent on the welfare system.

+Elder abuse - may involve financial abuse,

+physical abuse, psychological abuse, sexual

+abuse or a combination of some or all of these.

-- 75% of Irish people believe that they should be allowed to continue working past their official retirement age. - Irish research has found that early retirement is common but often unplanned, due to illness and disability and due to a redundancy package or a pension that made early retirement affordable.
+In relation to identity: 75% of Irish people believe that they should be allowed to continue working past their official retirement age.
+Irish research has found that early retirement is common but often unplanned, due to illness and disability and due to a redundancy package or a pension that made early retirement affordable.
 This research also found a strong preference for gradual retirement.
-More flexible retirement options were also considered important. - Requirement for the design and development of age friendly public spaces, transport and buildings.
+More flexible retirement options were also considered important.
+Requirement for the design and development of age friendly public spaces, transport and buildings.